10 End of the Year Science Activities for Middle School You Don’t Want to Miss

 In the past we’ve dropped from chairs, tables, the school stage, bleachers (on a calm day) and the “catwalk” in our new school.

-I love getting students outside and moving, and this end of the year science activity is the perfect opportunity!
+I love getting students outside and moving, and this end-of-the-year science activity is the perfect opportunity!

 One of my favorite things about the heart rate lab is that the only materials needed is a stopwatch.